tlswg/tls13-spec/draft-ietf-tls-tls13.md

    larger than any given datagram, thus creating the problem of IP fragmentation.
 DTLS provides fixes for both of these problems, as described in the subsections below.

+3. Not all TLS 1.3 handshake messages (such as the NewSessionTicket meesage ) are acknowledged.
+Hence, a new acknowledgement message has to be integrated to detect message loss.

 The DTLS 1.3 specification changes the way how cookies are exchanged compared to DTLS 1.2.
 DTLS 1.3 re-uses the HelloRetryRequest message